geomydas/notes/src/subjects/english/quarter-2/imagery.md

 #### Figurative

-- I'm drowning in work.
+- Example: I'm drowning in work.
-- That joke cracked me up.
+- Example: That joke cracked me up.

 #### Literal

-- I have a lot of work to do.
+- Example: I have a lot of work to do.
-- That joke made me laugh a lot.
+- Example: That joke made me laugh a lot.

 ## Imagery can be simile or metaphor